 In a lot of ways, your great-great-grandmother was one of the first beauty influencers.
 What do you think she would make of what's happening now especially since we do so much stuff with our hair now?

-So yes, she was very much an influencer, both by putting her own image on the products and getting people to say...
-There were other companies, white-owned companies that were used before and after, but they would have the before would be a drawing of a black woman whose skin was looking bad and whose hair was all out.
+There were other companies, white-owned companies that used before and after, but the before would be a drawing of a black woman whose skin was looking bad and whose hair was sticking all out.
 And then the after picture would basically be a European woman.

-And so as an influencer, she said, 'We are going to center our own beauty.'
-And then she expanded it to knowing that women wanted her products.
-They needed her products.
-I mean, there were other black haircare products on the market, but she was a master marketer, but as she sold these products and traveled around, she knew the women needed the products, they wanted the products, but she realized that what they really needed was education and jobs.
-And so the hair in some ways became a means to an end.
+And so as an influencer, she said, "We are going to center our own beauty."
+There were other black haircare products on the market, but she was a master marketer, and as she sold these products and traveled around, she knew women needed the products and wanted the products, but she also realized that what they really needed was education and jobs.
+And so the hair, in some ways, became a means to an end.

 One of the most remarkable things about Madam Walker is that we are here, more than 100 years later, and the brand is still alive and flourishing.
 I know there have been ups and downs and changes over the years, but that being said, what are some of the most important business lessons that you've learned from your great-great-grandmother?

-I would say those three things, it's a great product, market well, promote your product and then be able to give back.
+I would say those three things.
+It's a great product, market well, promote your product and then be able to give back.
 But there are two other things that I would just mention and it's that, surround yourself with a great team.
 She was really, really smart about that.
-Her attorney, the woman who was the manager of her factory, was the former Dean of Girls.
-And that great team, I think, is part of the reason we still know who she is because they kept all her letters, her business records, all of those kinds of things that allow me to tell the story.
+Her attorney was a key to her success.
+The woman who was the manager of her factory was the former Dean of girls at a black boarding school, and that great team is part of the reason we still know who she is because they kept all her letters, her business records, all of those kinds of things that allow me to tell the story.